ethancedwards8/ethancedwards8/README.md

 ### Hi, I'm Ethan.

+I am a Harvard student in the School of Engineering and Applied Sciences.

 You can learn more about me at my website, [ethancedwards.com](https://ethancedwards.com).
 You can also find some of my school and open source projects here.
 <!-- ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=ethancedwards&layout=compact&theme=dracula) -->